Grants At A Glance

 Thank you for your interest in applying to the Rubys Artists Grants!

-Once you have completed the Grant Interest Form it will automatically be submitted to the Foundation's office.
-Grant requests are evaluated on a rolling basis.
-However, due to a high volume of requests, allow up to six weeks for a response indicating whether you have been invited to submit a formal proposal.
+Once submitted, your completed form will be automatically sent to the Foundation’s office for review.
+Grant requests are reviewed on a rolling basis, however, due to the volume of inquiries we receive, please allow up to six to eight weeks for a response.

-The Robert W. Deutsch Foundation requests a Final Report following the conclusion of your grant period; within 60 days of the completion of the project/program.
-The final report date is specified in your grant agreement.
+The Foundation requests a Final Report within 60 days of the completion of your project or program, as specified in your grant agreement.

 *If you have prepared a report for other funders that covers the information for this grant, feel free to submit that instead of writing a new report.